The Red Shoes (2005 film): Plot

-Oki was jealous of a prominent dancer named Keiko, who was the daughter of a high-ranking officer, and very talented.
+Oki was jealous of a prominent dancer named Keiko, who was the daughter of a high-ranking officer and very talented.
 This is made worse when she is gifted pink shoes from a male dancer who had been her lover.
 Oki wanted the shoes for herself and paid the old woman to steal them.
 One night, a pregnant Keiko witnessed her lover and Oki having sex.
 When she fled out of betrayal and grief, the man tried to stop Keiko.
 Fed up with being second and realizing the man loves Keiko, Oki murdered Keiko and dumped her body.
 She wasn't aware that the old woman had witnessed Keiko's murder.
 Keiko's ghost then gets her revenge on both the man and Oki, leading to their deaths.
 The old woman warns her that the same fate will befall on Sun-jae if she doesn't return to shoes to Keiko at once.

 At Keiko's gravesite, Sun-jae returns the pink shoes, hoping this will end the haunting.
 She visits In-cheol only to discover he has found out that she killed her husband.
-When she learns that Tae-su told him the truth, she hurries home to try to kill her.
+When she learns that Tae-su tells him the truth, she hurries home to try to kill her.
 She chases Tae-su to the subway station tracks to kill her, but at the last second, saves her life.
-Tae-su disappears and Sun-jae looks for her..
+Tae-su disappears, and Sun-jae looks for her.
 While trying to find her, she is confronted by the ghost of Keiko, who tells her the truth.
-It is revealed that Sun-jae is the reincarnation of Oki, revealing why the old woman feared her upon their first meeting.
+It is revealed that Sun-jae is the reincarnation of Oki, which explains why the old woman feared her upon their first meeting.
 Keiko shows how Sun-jae murdered her husband, Mi-hee, In-cheol, and attempted to kill her own daughter.
 As Sun-jae tries to escape, she is faced with a deformed Keiko, who finally claims her.

-In a brief moment the scene switches back to 1944.
+In a brief moment, the scene switches back to 1944.
 Keiko is seen dancing passionately during rehearsals and wearing the pink shoes given to her.

 The last scene reveals Tae-su practicing her ballet in her mother's bedroom.
-In a post-credits scene, a grown up Tae-su picks up the pink shoes in the park (suggesting that Keiko meant for Tae-su to inherit the shoes).
+In a post-credits scene, a grown-up Tae-su picks up the pink shoes in the park (suggesting that Keiko meant for Tae-su to inherit the shoes).